kiqo/kiqo.github.io/posts/python-static-web-site-generators-for-blogs/index.md

 The following libraries are left out in this comparison:

 * [aurora](https://github.com/capjamesg/aurora) - not having a nice-looking demo
+* [Hyde](https://github.com/hyde/hyde) - not maintained anymore and no Python 3 support
 * [makesite](https://github.com/sunainapai/makesite) - not maintained anymore

 ## Decision